fabianehlert/Lightsy/README.md

 ## Here is how it works

 ### Overview of the colors
 As of right now there is now public API from Apple that allows us developers to access the color temperature of a device's screen like Night Shift (introduced in iOS 9.3) does.
-We can only simulate it by setting the `backgroundColor` of an `UIView` object to a color that comes close the what it look in real life.
+We can only simulate it by setting the `backgroundColor` of an `UIView` object to a color that comes close the what it would look like in real life.
 If you want to learn more about it, checkout this site I stumbled upon and found really helpful.
-It's also the site I took the RGB values for Lightsy from: [http://planetpixelemporium.com/tutorialpages/light.html](http://planetpixelemporium.com/tutorialpages/light.html)
+It's also the site I took the color values for Lightsy from: [http://planetpixelemporium.com/tutorialpages/light.html](http://planetpixelemporium.com/tutorialpages/light.html)

 Here is an excerpt of four of the colors of the entire spectrum Lightsy can display: